 Accreditation: Commission on Collegiate Nursing Education (CCNE).

-Teaching facilities in recently renovated Skinner Hall include the Clinical Simulation Lab with five state-of-the-art clinical simulation rooms, a 16-hospital bed/exam lab area, two clinical exam rooms and related simulation equipment including models and manikins.
+Teaching facilities in Skinner Hall include the Clinical Simulation Lab with five state-of-the-art clinical simulation rooms, a 16-hospital bed/exam lab area, two clinical exam rooms and related simulation equipment including models and manikins.